drawbuildplay/blog/content/blog/farmhouse-entryway-console-table.md

 ## The Wall Art

 Its always a good idea to round out an entry way table with some sort of art behind it.
-Something big to make a statement always works well, but dont make it wider than the table itself so that things look proportionate.
-We found this gorgeous circle frame that really complimented the grey console table.
+Something big to make a statement always works well, but don't make it wider than the table itself so that things look proportionate.
+We found this gorgeous circle frame art that really complimented the grey console table.

+Here is the view of our entryway console table from the living room looking out to the front door entrance.

-{{<imgproc "/uploads/filename.png" Resize "600x" >}}Caption{{</imgproc>}}
+{{<imgproc "/uploads/fullsizeoutput_1d64.jpeg" Resize "600x" >}}Entryway View{{</imgproc>}}